 In the case of a physical release, there are also combi-contracts, which don't just include the distribution of your product, but also the manufacture.
 In a distribution contract, the following points are regulated: distribution area, recordings covered by the contract, release, costs and payment, transactions with collection societies, protective rights, and stock management.

 The duration, as well as the conditions of a distribution contract, generally differ depending on the music distribution company.
-At iMusician, you can join over 400,000 DIY musicians by choosing one of our distribution plans based on your needs and desires.
+At iMusician, you can join half a million DIY musicians by choosing one of our distribution plans based on your needs and desires.
 By signing an agreement, you, as a musician or a label, will be under no obligation to stay with us for any particular period of time, meaning you can leave anytime.
 Additionally, you won’t be bound by any exclusivity oath.
 You can have a closer look at the products we offer and our distribution packages on our website!

 6. Guest performance contracts